THE TDH STORY

 In 2000, TDH plucked another highly talented lawyer, Chad Ross, from a national firm.
 Ross is now Vice President of Operations at Mary Rutan Hospital.

 In 2002, Terry Stolly left a national firm and joined TDH, ushering in the growth of the firm’s litigation practice.
 Stolly noted, “The growth was spurred by early successes, which resulted in many referrals, mostly in the construction law area.”
-That litigation explosion fortuitously led to adding John Bodin, Zeb Wagner, Connor Kinsey and Melissa Marino to the firm’s stable of highly talented lawyers, among others.
+That litigation explosion fortuitously led to adding John Bodin, Zeb Wagner, and Connor Kinsey to the firm’s stable of highly talented lawyers, among others.

 Stolly recalled, “John [Bodin] was the first lawyer to help meet the growing litigation challenge, and he helped expand other areas of the firm’s personal injury practice, including personal injury and insurance.”
 Bodin explained, “There was all this pent-up work and it was exciting to hit the ground running.”